 Academic Career and Research Areas

 Prof. Reuter’s (b.
-1970) research activities are mainly focused on quantitative modeling of materials properties and functions.
+1970) research activities focus on a quantitative modeling of materials properties and functions.
 He specifically works on multiscale models that combine predictive-quality first-principles techniques with coarse-grained methodologies to achieve microscopic insight into the processes in working catalysts and energy conversion devices.
 For this, he unites methods and concepts from the disciplines of physics and chemistry as well as materials science and engineering.

-After studying physics at Friedrich Alexander University in Erlangen-Nuremberg and the University of York, England, Prof. Reuter did his doctorate in Erlangen, Madrid and Milwaukee on theoretical surface physics.
-Following research experience at the Fritz-Haber-Institut of the Max Planck Society (MPG) and the FOM Institute in Amsterdam, he completed his lecturer training at Freie Universität Berlin in 2005.
-Prior to his appointment as a full professor at TUM (2009) and his work at the Catalysis Research Center (CRC), he headed up an independent MPG junior research group.
+Prof. Reuter studied physics at the Friedrich Alexander University in Erlangen-Nuremberg.
+He did his doctoral studies on theoretical surface physics in Erlangen, Madrid and Milwaukee.
+Following research experiences at the Fritz Haber Institute of the Max Planck Society (MPG) and the FOM Institute in Amsterdam, he completed his lecturer training at the Free University Berlin in 2005.
+Prior to his appointment as a full professor at TUM (2009), he headed an independent MPG junior research group.
 He recently held visiting professorships at Stanford (2014) and the Massachusetts Institute of Technology (2018).

 Reuter K, Frenkel D, Scheffler M: “The steady-state of heterogeneous catalysis studied with first-principles statistical mechanics”.
 Physical Review Letters.
 2004; 93 (11): 116105 (4 pages).Abstract